This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 Here are a few sample metrics to analyze user engagement:

 - Like, share, comment, and ratings of an individual, etc.

 This can even help you get an insight into significant changes in your company’s culture.
-For instance, if you see that the employees are contributing to the interactions, then it means that your organization is growing increasingly connected.
+For instance, if you see that the employees contribute to the interactions, it means that your organization is growing increasingly connected.

 4. The Level of Satisfaction among Users